Papier-mâché offering shops in Hong Kong: History

 Papier-mâché offering shops started opening in Hong Kong from 1940.
 In 1940, there was a high demand for papier-mâché offerings, and the papier-mâché industry was prosperous.
 Shops were run by families and they manufactured and sold the papier-mâché products by themselves.
-In the 1950s, the Communist Party in China began to simplify funeral services through education, persuasion and step-by-step measures.
+In the 1950s, the Chinese Communist Party began to simplify funeral services through education, persuasion and step-by-step measures.
 Following the cultural revolution – which began in 1960 – the Communist Party destroyed many traditional practices and imposed simplism, simplifying traditional cultures and most of the traditional funeral rites were dissuaded on the mainland.
 This led to mainland papier-mâché shop owners flocking to Hong Kong to continue their business.
 After 1980, Hong Kong transformed into an international financial center, which promoted a knowledge-based economy, so people were no longer willing to work in papier-mâché sectors, which led to the gradual decline of the industry in Hong Kong.
 During the 21st century in Hong Kong, not only is the demand for papier-mâché products low, but over one-ninth of papier-mâché products are imported from mainland China.
 Local papier-mâché offering shops that produce their own stock for sale have become uncommon.